ameliah09/first-step/readme.md

 So much easier for beginners to learn when you are able to follow along with video.

-I was even able to add this file on  my mac
+I was even able to add this file on  my mac.